-MUS 296 Music Production Workshop III (1)
+MUS 296 Music Production Workshop III (1) This course is a continuation of MUS 197.

-MUS 297 Music Production Workshop IV (1)
+MUS 297 Music Production Workshop IV (1) This course is a continuation of MUS 296.

 MUS 300 Music Seminars/Recitals (0)

 This course, mandatory for all music majors, focuses on performance and recital techniques, master classes, and discussion of relevant issues with presentations by students, faculty and experts in the field.